 Always make sure your baby is safe and not in any danger of falling or getting hurt in any way.
 The newer the baby, the less they move which makes it easier but always make sure there is no way they can get hurt if they suddenly stretch out their arms or legs as newborns tend to do.
+This could be one of the most important aspects for a newborn photoshoot.

 You can set your settings for your dslr camera and then hand your camera to a friend or family member for them to take some newborn poses for you.
 Be sure to offer them some brief instructions or set your camera on a tripod and use a remote (I got my remote on Amazon for about $6)